-Tariq Aftab is an assistant professor in the Department of Botany at Aligarh Muslim University in India.
-Having obtained his PhD in Plant Physiology in 2012, he is the recipient of the prestigious Leibniz-DAAD fellowship from Germany, the Raman Fellowship from the Government of India, and Young Scientist Awards from the State Government of Uttar Pradesh (India) and Government of India.
-He has worked as Visiting Scientist at IPK, Gatersleben, Germany, and in the Department of Plant Biology at Michigan State University in the United States.
-He is an editorial board member for several journals, including the Journal of Research in Biology, the Journal of Developmental Biology, and the Journal of Brewing and Distilling.
-He has co-edited 3 books, co-authored 9 book chapters, and written over 35 research papers.
+Tariq Aftab is an Assistant Professor in the Department of Botany at Aligarh Muslim University in India.
+He obtained his PhD degree in Plant Physiology in 2012.
+He is the recipient of the prestigious Leibniz-DAAD Research Fellowship from Germany, the Raman Fellowship from the Government of India, and Young Scientist Awards from the State Government of Uttar Pradesh (India) and the Government of India.
+Dr. Aftab has coedited 10 books, coauthored several book chapters, and written more than 60 research papers.

-Department of Botany, Aligarh Muslim University, Aligarh, Uttar Pradesh, India
+Department of Botany, Aligarh Muslim University, Aligarh, India

-Khalid R. Hakeem is a professor in the Department of Biological Sciences, Faculty of Science at King Abdulaziz University in Saudi Arabia.
-After completing his PhD in Plant Ecophysiology and Molecular Biology in 2011, he was a Lecturer at the University of Kashmir and later joined Universiti Putra Malaysia as a post-doctorate fellow.
-He has more than 10 years of experience in plant ecophysiological studies and medicinal plant research and has edited 34 books, authored 50 book chapters, and produced over 120 research publications.
+Khalid Rehman Hakeem is a Professor in the Department of Biological Sciences, Faculty of Science at King Abdulaziz University in Saudi Arabia.
+He has more than 12 years of experience in plant eco-physiology, biotechnology and molecular biology, medicinal plant research, plant-microbe-soil interactions as well as in environmental studies.
+He has edited 60 books, authored 65 book chapters, and produced over 120 research publications with international publishers.